 We will email you our new patient paperwork or you can download it here.
 Please complete it and email or fax back to us.

-We also request that you fax or email to us your pathology, imaging results, photos, etc. One of our doctors will review your records and assess if you are a good candidate for Cassileth One-Stage Breast Reconstruction Surgery.
+We also request that you fax or email to us your pathology, imaging results, photos, etc. One of our doctors will review your records and assess if you are a good candidate for Cassileth One-Stage/Direct to Implant Breast Reconstruction Surgery.

 We can set up a video conference or phone call for you with a doctor.
 At this time, you will discuss surgery options and we will recommend a general surgeon.
 Your general surgeon will also be available for a phone conversation or web conference.